Skip to main content

 Domestic Abuse

-NOTE: If you are currently in an abusive relationship, it is important that you know your web activity, and other technology use, may be monitored by your partner.
+If you are currently in an abusive relationship, it is important that you know your web activity and other technology use may be monitored by your partner.
 It is important to clear your web history after visiting this page.

-If you are in need of immediate crisis counseling, please contact the Washington County mental health line at
+If you need immediate crisis counseling, please call the Washington County mental health line at 503-291-9111(Link opens phone app).

 What is Domestic Abuse?